eZmaxinc/eZmax-SDK-python/docs/ObjectEzsigndocumentApi.md

 Apply an Ezsigntemplate to the Ezsigndocument.

 This function is deprecated.
-Please use *applyEzsigntemplate* instead which is doing the same thing but with a capital \"E\" to normalize the nomenclature.
+Please use *applyEzsigntemplate* instead which is doing the same thing but with a capital "E" to normalize the nomenclature.

 This endpoint applies a predefined template to the ezsign document.
 This allows to automatically apply all the form and signature fields on a document in a single step.

 The document must not already have fields otherwise an error will be returned.

 ### Example